Information and guidance on externality (use of external expert assessors) in specialty training in O&G:

 - recognise the professional contribution of SAs by awarding 5 continuing professional development (CPD) points for each external activity (maximum 25 in a 5-year cycle)

-Process 1: assessing trainee progress – ARCP/RITA and appeal panels
+Process 1: assessing trainee progress – ARCP and appeal panels

-The Gold Guide (4th edition, paragraphs 7.129 and 7.51–7.56) lays out the requirements for ARCP/RITA and appeal panel membership.
+The Gold Guide (7th edition) lays out the requirements for ARCP and appeal panel membership.
 There are three purposes for engaging an external representative in assessing trainee progress:

 - to provide an independent perspective on the conduct of the ARCP process